isomerpages/nlb-biblioasia/_videos/From Book to Cook/The Curry Chronicles.md

 #### **Related Articles**
 <a style="text-decoration: none;" href="/vol-11/issue-4/jan-mar-2016/mems-own-cookery-book "> A Colonial Cookbook</a>
-<br>The first edition of The “Mem’s” Own Cookery Book, issued in 1920, sold out within a few months; the second edition, published in 1922, was so popular that a third was published in 1929.
+<br>The first edition of *The Mem’s Own Cookery Book*, issued in 1920, sold out within a few months; the second edition, published in 1922, was so popular that a third was published in 1929.

 <a style="text-decoration: none;" href="/vol-12/issue-2/jul-sep-2016/dontmesswiththecook"> Mem, Don’t Mess with the Cook</a>
 <br>European families in colonial Singapore had a retinue of servants – cook, chauffeur, nanny, gardener and houseboy – but this did not guarantee a life of ease, as Janice Loo tells us.